 There is a lot of hype these days on probiotics and prebiotics.
-In fact, Prime Women featured probiotics in a recent article on the importance of taking them.
-But what about prebiotics … what distinguishes the two and why should we care?
+In fact, Prime Women has featured probiotics in a number of articles over the years, including the importance of taking them.
+But what about prebiotics … what distinguishes the two, and why should we care?

 In essence, the probiotics keep substances from ‘leaking’ into the body and provoking an immune response.

 While the benefits have not yet been conclusively demonstrated, preliminary evidence suggests two important health benefits: